Papingo: History

 Papingo is first mentioned in a bull of Byzantine emperor Andronikos III Palaiologos from 1325.
 In 1399, the Greek population of great Zagori and Papingo joined the Despot of Epirus, Esau, in his campaign against various Albanian and Aromanian tribesmen.
 At the beginning of the 15th century, the Chronicle of the Tocco reports that Leonardo Tocco Leonardo was on hand to rescue the people of Papingo from a Turkish attack.
 After 1430 when the region came under Ottoman control Papingo became the capital of Zagori.

 The village enjoyed a period of prosperity from the 15th to the 17th centuries due to the special privileges that the region of Zagori had secured from the Ottoman Sultan.
 Orthodox Albanians locally called "Arvanites", have settled in Megalo Papingo after the 15th century, later assimilating into the local population.
 Sarakatsani have settled in both Megalo and Mikro Papingo at the beginning of the 20th century.
 During 17th-18th century various locals became folk healers, known as Vikos doctors, who used local herbs for various diseases.

 A Greek school called the Kallineios School was built in 1780 with funds by Michael Anagnostopoulos, a wealthy expatriate living in the United States of America.
-The village's prosperity ended in the 19th C when the administrative privileges were withdrawn.
-A demographic decline ensued that continued through the 20th C, even after the union of Epirus with Greece following the Balkan Wars.
-There has been a small increase in the population of the two villages in recent decades, after they became a tourist attraction, especially following the Kallikratis Law project.
+The village's prosperity ended in the 19th century when the administrative privileges were withdrawn.
+A demographic decline ensued that continued through the 20th century, even after the union of Epirus with Greece following the Balkan Wars.
+The villages suffered greatly in the Second World War and Greek Civil War and by the 1980s, they were almost completely depopulated.
+Since then however, the population has increased, largely due to their popularity as touristic destinations.
+The 2021 census recorded 184 inhabitants in Papingo and 39 in Mikro Papingo.

 Buildings

 The Kallineios School, founded in 1780, houses also the library of its founder, Michael Anagnostopoulos.
 Among the churches of Megalo Papingo, the church of Saint Blaise (Agios Blasios) dates from 1852 but is built on top of the foundations of an older church from 912.
-The church of St George (Agios Georgios) dates from 1774 and was renovated in 1880.
+The church of Saint George (Agios Georgios) dates from 1774 and was renovated in 1880.
 The church of Panagia is also said to date from 1774.
 Outside Papingo near the main road that leads to the village is the Monastery of St Paraskevi (Agia Paraskevi), a Byzantine foundation.
 The 18th century church of the Archangels Michael and Gabriel (known also as the Taxiarchs) in Mikro Papingo has a wonderful wooden screen made by Epirotan craftsmen.
 It was originally the chapel of a monastery and its only remaining building.